sirech/homepage2/src/pages/articles/2020-10-13-either-types-for-rust/index.md

 }
 ```

-Note how we can decide what to do based on the type of the Result, and extract our data in one operation.
-That's really convenient.
+Note how we can decide what to do based on the Result type and extract our data in one operation.
+That's convenient.
 Moreover, pattern matching is exhaustive, so we're sure we've handled every possibility.
 I love pattern matching.

 ### Chaining